Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/3-Data_Availability_and_Sharding/Data_Availability_and_Sharding_Slides.md

 ### Data Availability Problem: Parachains

-Imagine a parachain collator produces a block, but only sends it to some  relay chain validators to verify.
+Imagine a parachain collator produces a block, but only sends it to relay chain validators to verify.

 What could such a collator do?